Origin and OriginPro

 - Plot from virtual matrix

-- 3D bar with error and labels
+- 3D Basic and Stacked Bar Plot with error and labels

 This graph displays the topology of Mount St. Helens before and after the volcanic eruption in 1980.
 The data are plotted as two color map surface plots in the same OpenGL graph layer, with the top surface offset along the Z axis.
 A light source has been added to illuminate the surface.
 Isometric scaling has been applied so that the X, Y and Z axis lengths reflect true relative distances.